ferayame/Face-Recognition-Using-PCA/README.md

 Dataset associated with this tutorial can be found in face_data.csv file.

-The fully completed code can be found in face_recog_pca.ipynb file.
+The code can be found in face_recog_pca.ipynb file.